SjVer/CASM/DOCUMENTATION.md

 | prefix | string | "" | the text that will come before the assembled code |
 | suffix | string | "" | the text that will come after the assembled code |

 It is important to keep in mind that when setting an option anywhere in the file, the assembler will continue assembling using the new options.
 In other words: setting options like `bits`, `type`, or any other option that has direct influence on the compilation process in the wrong order or e.g. after the declaration of an instruction might very well result in corrupted output.
+It is reccommended to set all options at the beginning of the file, starting with the `type` option.

 #### Formats
 The option `format` can be used (when in text mode) to specify how the assembler will format the compiled instructions/values.
 In order to give the user as much freedom as possible the format option comes with a lot of features. </b>